codeonlyjs/website/content/guide/apiTemplates.md

 ### format {#InputOptions#format}

-Format the property value into a string for display
+Format the property value into a string for display.

 ```ts